Acliad/irex-kikit/scripting/readme.md

 This is the most "how-ya-doin" part of this setup and I would like to deprecated it once a better solution is found (or created within KiCad).

 This polyglot script is based on the excellent work from [llamasoft](https://github.com/llamasoft/polyshell/blob/master/polyshell.txt).

-## Releaser
-The Releaser folder contains tooling for automated releasing of a finished design.
-This includes on-click generation of PDF documents, gerbers, BOM, placement, and mechanical exports from the KiCad jobset.
-It also maintains a script for locally installing a python bundle that contains all necessary dependencies.

-### Setup
-The Releaser requires a couple environment variables to be set.
-In KiCad, go to Preferences -> Configure Paths and add the following variables:
-- `IREX_KIKIT_VENV_DIR`: **TODO**
-- `IREX_KIKIT_ROOT_DIR`: **TODO**

-**TODO: Expand with images**
-You may also need to enable KiCad API in settings **TODO: Add images**